Updated June 2026Class Duration

 - SQLite for structured local data; Preferences and SecureStorage

-- HttpClient with resilience: retries, timeouts, connectivity awareness
+- Resilience: retries, timeouts, circuit breakers, connectivity awareness

 - Authentication with MSAL across native and web targets